Sriniha/cardiac-attack-prediction/README.md

 Step-6: This model is then dumped using pickle which is again loaded when the patient’s attributes are entered for results by the doctor in the GUI.

 Step-7: The GUI is created, name “app.py”, using python language when executed generates a link which is a link of GUI interface for entering the data by the doctor.
+Copy the link and paste it in the browser.
 When attributes are entered and requested to predict, the pickle loaded in “app.py” is executed and the results are finally displayed.